 Setting the library version bounds of an HDF5 file

-To create a new group, select the “New -> Group” command from the Context menu, then give the name of the new group and the parent group to which the new group is to be added.
+To create a new group, select the “New Group” command from the Object menu.
+Then, give the name of the new group and the parent group to which the new group is to be added.

 The New Group dialog box

 By clicking on the “more” button, the user can set the options, creation order, and link storage when creating groups.
-Help buttons are provided for more information about the options.
+Help buttons are provide for more information about the options.

 Create new group options

-To create a new dataset, select the “New -> Dataset” command from the HDF5 Context menu, or “New -> SDS” from the HDF4 Context menu, then specify the name, path, datatype, dataspace, and storage layout and compression of the new dataset.
+To create a new dataset, select the “New Dataset” command from the Object menu.
+Then, specify the name, path, datatype, dataspace, and storage layout and compression of the new dataset.
 The current version only supports creating simple datatypes.
-This version cannot create an HDF4 VData; however, these types of objects can be viewed.
+This version cannot create an HDF4 VData or an HDF5 compound dataset; however, these objects can be viewed.
 Supported datatypes include integers (byte, short, int, long), float, double, and character.
 For HDF5, it also includes String and Object references.

 The New Dataset dialog box

-The “New -> Image” command from the Context menu allows you to create an empty image with default image attributes.
+The “New Image” command from the Object menu allows you to create an empty image with default image attributes.
 The new image does not have any palette attached to it.
 You can create two kinds of images: an indexed image with 256 colors and a 24-bit true color image.

 The New HDF Image dialog box

-The “New -> Link” command from the Context menu allows you to create links to objects (HDF5 only).
+The “New Link” command from the object menu allows you to create links to objects.
 Three types of links can be created: hard, soft, or external.
 Hard links and soft links are links to objects in the same HDF5 file.
 External links are links to objects in a different HDF5 file.
 Soft links and external links are symbolic links and are allowed to dangle, meaning that the target object need not exist at the time the link is created.
 A Help button is provided for more information about links.